 Overall, I still prefer using the cloth diapers over disposable diapers.
 My son’s skin is healthier without the exposure to harsh chemicals in disposable diapers.
 I also have the added benefit of them being budget friendly.
 I need to save money everywhere I can, and washing cloth diapers is much more affordable and convenient than buying cases of disposable diapers.

 Want to learn more about using cloth diapers?
 Need help deciding which style of cloth diaper is right for you?
-Check out Changing Diapers: The Hip Mom’s Guide to Modern Cloth Diapering by Kelly Wels.
+Check out Cloth Diapers: The Ultimate Guide to Textiles, Washing, & More.